Mixing Fentanyl With Other Drugs

 Because they both act like depressants, many of the side effects of fentanyl and alcohol are the same or similar.
 Both cause impaired coordination and judgement, drowsiness, and sedation.
 All of these are increased when the two substances are used together, increasing risks of harm from accidents.
 The bigger risk, though, is that both substances slow respiration, so when used together the risk of dying from an overdose is increased.
 Additionally, both substances reduce the coughing reflex, so choking is a real risk and can be fatal.

-Treating Fentanyl Overdose and Addiction
+Recovery From Fentanyl Overdose and Addiction

 The two biggest risks of mixing fentanyl with other drugs are overdose and addiction.
 An overdose of fentanyl can be fatal and should be treated as a medical emergency.
 A dose of naloxone, an opioid overdose antidote, can reverse the effect of fentanyl and save a person’s life if administered in time.
 The other risk of misusing this drug, addiction, takes much longer to treat.

 Treating an addiction to fentanyl and other drugs requires serious, committed, and long-term care.
-Overcoming addiction to any opioid is very challenging, because these drugs hijack the brain and make changes that cause withdrawal and cravings and make stopping use without assistance nearly impossible.
+Overcoming addiction to any opioid is very challenging because these drugs hijack the brain and make changes that cause withdrawal and cravings and make stopping use without assistance nearly impossible.
 The most effective solution is to engage in professional, residential addiction treatment.

-Treatment for opioid addiction usually includes a combination of behavioral therapies with medications that reduce withdrawal and cravings.
+Treatment for fentanyl addiction usually includes a combination of behavioral therapies with medications that reduce withdrawal and cravings.
 While in treatment an individual learns to recognize what led to substance abuse and addiction and how to make positive changes to resist the urge to relapse and use again.
 In addition to therapy and medication, a comprehensive treatment plan also includes group support, stress and coping strategies, family therapy, and alternative therapies.

 Mixing fentanyl with other drugs can be deadly and is accounting for a major spike in overdose deaths in recent years.
-People who misuse drugs are at serious risk of accidentally taking fentanyl and need to be aware of the risks.
+People who misuse drugs are at a serious risk of accidentally taking fentanyl and need to be aware of the risks.
 For those who are prepared to stop using and get sober, residential treatment for opioid addiction is the best option for a safe and lasting recovery.